Health and Financial Milestones for Age 50 and Beyond

 You won’t be eligible for Medicare until the month during which you turn 65, so you’ll need to continue on your employer-sponsored health plan or search for alternative insurance if you’ve retired.

-Jenny Smith, product manager at Medico Insurance Company, says if you’re a pre-Medicare retiree, you should look closely at your employer plan or Affordable Care Act (ACA) plan to make sure the coverage is meeting your needs.
-If it isn’t, she suggests considering supplemental coverage, such as Hospital Indemnity and Dental, Vision, and Hearing insurance.
-She says they will minimize coverage gaps and withdrawals from your retirement savings to cover expenses.
+If you’re a pre-Medicare retiree, you should look closely at your employer plan or Affordable Care Act (ACA) plan to make sure the coverage is meeting your needs.
+If it isn’t, you can consider supplemental coverage, such as Hospital Indemnity and Dental, Vision, and Hearing insurance.
+These supplements will minimize coverage gaps and withdrawals from your retirement savings to cover expenses.

 65 years old